StefRuseva88/firestore-demo/README.md

-## Remote Databases Test Project with Google Cloud and Firebase
+# Remote Databases Test Project with Google Cloud and Firebase
+## This is a test project for Front-End Tehnologies May 2024 Course @ SoftUni

 This repository contains Firestore database for Responsive Login Form